 We can help if you're planning a class reunion.
 Here are some steps to make the process go smoothly.

-Find Your Classmates
+Finding Your Classmates

-- Mahaffie Stagecoach Stop & Farm lawn or Heritage Center, 1200 N. Kansas City Road, Olathe
+- Mahaffie Stagecoach Stop & Farm Lawn or Heritage Center, 1200 N. Kansas City Road, Olathe

 - Lake Olathe shelter houses, 625 Lakeshore Drive, Olathe